phetsims/natural-selection/doc/implementation-notes.md

 **Model-View Transform**: There are 3 different model-view transforms in this sim.

 _Environment_: The environment is where the bunnies are hopping around.
 The model uses a unitless 3D coordinate frame, where +x is to the left, +y is up, and +z is into the screen.
-The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down. `EnvironmentModelViewTransform` handles the transform between these coordinate frames, and has very detailed documentation in the source code header.
+The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down. `EnvironmentModelViewTransform` handles the transforms, and has very detailed documentation in the source code header.

 _Population graph_: The model uses a 2D coordinate frame, where +generation is to the right, and +population is up.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down.
 Because drawing plots needs to be lightweight and high-performance, `ModelViewTransform` is not used here.
 Model-to-view transform is handled by `PopulationPlotNode` (see `modelToViewX` and `modelToViewY`).
 View-to-model transform is unnecessary.

 _Data Probe_: The model uses a 2D coordinate frame, where +generation is to the right, and +population is up.
 The view uses scenery's standard coordinate frame, where +x is to the left, and +y is down.
 The data probe can only move horizontally, so the y-axis is irrelevant.
-But positon is a `Vector2` because it's required by DragListener. `ModelViewTransform` is used to transform between coordinate frames.
+But positon is a `Vector2` because it's required by DragListener. `ModelViewTransform` handles the transforms.

 **Query Parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in